zinzloun/Agile-Threat-Model/README.md

 <b>Remember: the journey is the destination</b> :)

 ## Annex: a TM for SaaS applications ☁️
-Following an holistic approach to secure SaaS apps based on shared responsability model, generated with the help of AI
+<b>A holistic approach to secure SaaS apps based on shared responsability model, generated with the help of AI</b>

 1. Identity & Access Governance
     - Authentication & Authorization